 19. Travel with cash

-You will need to pay by cash for most of the guided activities that you do.
-If you choose to avoid hotels and stay with locals, without using a travel agency, you’ll need to pay by cash here as well.
+You will need to pay by cash for most of the guided activities.
+If you choose to avoid hotels and stay with locals without using a travel agency, you’ll need to pay by cash here as well.
 Some restaurants only accept cash.
-On some islands, you may even have to pay your dives in cash!
-We had no issues with the ATM on the islands but we’ve been told while we were preparing the trip that they can sometimes be empty.
+You may even have to pay your dives in cash on some islands.
+We had no issues with the ATM on the islands, but we were told while preparing for the trip that they can sometimes be empty.
 So don’t take any risk and travel with cash to cover most of your expenses.

 20. Try the local specialities… but don’t forget to book!

 New Caledonia has a strong island culture which is fantastic to discover.
-Add to that some French touches, and you won’t be disappointed with the local dishes.
+Add to that some French notes, and you won’t be disappointed with the local dishes.

 Don’t be afraid to eat at the small local “restaurants”.
-You will often need to book in advance for restaurants on the island.
+You will often need to book in advance for restaurants on the islands, outside of Noumea.
 Sometimes, you will not have a choice with a menu: they serve you what they have today.
-Sometimes, you will have to let them know in advance what you want to eat.
-Sometimes, they are pricey for what you actually get.
+Sometimes, you will have to let them know what you want to eat in advance.
+And some places are expensive for what you actually get.
 But overall, we had great experiences eating in New Caledonia and we discovered new savours!